 - Have fun with this cheesecake!
 You can use flavored yogurt or greek yogurt for more protein!
 As long as it’s whole milk, it will work!
 Drizzle it with chocolate sauce or add ground cardamom or vanilla bean to the batter!
 You can also stir in halved cashews, golden raisins, etc.

-- This is best when chilled (in my opinion) but you can also eat this warm or at room temperature as a pudding if you like.
-It will only taste like cheesecake after it has chilled.
-If you eat it warm, it will taste like custard.
+- This is best when chilled (in my opinion) as that is when it tastes like cheesecake.
+If you eat it warm, it will taste more like custard.

-- You can freeze extra cheesecakes!
-They taste great when thawed but I’ve found they are a bit more crumbly.
+- You can freeze leftover cheesecake!
+It tastes great when thawed but I’ve found it’s a bit more crumbly.
 Still delicious though!

 - If you want to add a fruit puree, then you must use thick yogurt like full-fat greek yogurt or hung yogurt, which is just sieved/strained yogurt.
 For example, to make mango cheesecake: use 1 cup full fat greek yogurt, 1 can condensed milk and ¼ cup mango puree.
-You can also “glaze” it with mango puree after it has chilled.
 Here is my mango cheesecake blog post.